phaidelta-shannon/stock_analysis_ai/README.md

 ### Problem Statement: API-Driven AI Stock Analysis Agent

 *Develop a ```FastAPI-based backend``` that serves as an autonomous AI agent for stock analysis.
-The agent will retrieve historical stock data using ```yFinance```, then leverage the ```OpenAI API``` to analyze the data and generate insights—such as trend analyses, anomaly detections, and predictive summaries.
+The agent will retrieve historical stock data using ```yFinance``` and resolve company names or acronyms to ticker symbols using ```yahooquery```.
+It will then leverage the ```OpenAI API``` to analyze the data and generate insights—such as trend analyses, anomaly detections, and predictive summaries.
 These insights will be exposed through ```dedicated API endpoints```, enabling seamless integration and programmatic access to the AI-generated stock analysis.*

 ## Project Structure
 ```bash